ji-zai/personal-site/content/essays/winners.md

 ---

-We are accelerating towards a winners take all world.
+We are accelerating towards a world in which the best take most.
 Inequality will rise sharply in the next few years and the rise will be greater than the rise over the past century, if not more.
 It will shock us.

 Leverage accelerates exponentially fast, accelerating the gap in productivity between the best and rest.